Euretina Exam Information

 Fees

-Euretina will include a registration to the 24rd Euretina Congress in Barcelona for those accepted to sit the exam.
+Euretina will include a complimentary registration to the 26th Euretina Congress in Vienna for those accepted to sit the exam.

 Resits